silvio-at-ASIMoV-ai/TimeTracer/Readme.md

 5. To insert rows click inside the table and press the down arrow on the last row or anywhere on the table if there are no rows
 6. To modify data in the table just click on the field and start typing
 7. To delete a row press *ctrl-del*
+8. The *Logs* table is read only
+9. To change the Admin password just click on the *Ch.
+Pwd* button
+10. To reset a user's password, open the *Users* table, select the user and click on the *Rst Pwd* button

 Any change will disable the radio buttons and show a "change pending" text, now you have the option to *apply* or *undo* the change with the corresponding button